 St Keverne is reputed to be the largest village on the Lizard peninsula.
 The tall steeple of its church tower has provided a landmark for ships for many a century.
-In fact the Manacle rocks, that lie just off the coast, are probably named from St Keverne church.
-(Manacles: Church Rocks) Unlike most other places in Cornwall the village has been built around a central square, which is unusual for a Cornish village.
+In fact the Manacles rocks, that lie just off the coast, are probably named from St Keverne church (the term manacles means Church Rocks).
+Unlike most other places in Cornwall the village has been built around a central square, which is unusual for a Cornish village.

 Bodmin, Boscastle, Bude, Camborne, Camelford, Coverack, Falmouth, Fowey, Helston, Launceston, Liskeard, Lostwithiel, Lizard, Looe, Marazion, Mevagissey, Mousehole, Mullion, Newlyn, Newquay, Redruth, Padstow, Penzance, Perranporth, Polperro, Port Isaac, Porthleven, Porthoustock, Portscatho, St Agnes, St Austell, St Ives, St Keverne, St Mawes, Tintagel, Truro